 Summary and Schedule

-Welcome to the lesson Open Science Community of Practice.
+Welcome to the lesson Building an Open Science Community of Practice.

-This lesson provides strategies, templates, and exercises for librarians and research staff to build open science communities.
-These communities foster inclusive researcher engagement, co-creation, and skill-building while advancing institutional open science goals.
+This lesson offers strategies, templates, and exercises for librarians and research staff who want to create or strengthen open science communities.
+These communities foster inclusive engagement, shared learning, and skill-building while supporting institutional goals for open science.

 By the end of the session, learners will leave with: